 Rabies is a serious disease caused by a virus carried in the saliva of infected domestic and wild mammals, and is usually spread through a bite.
-There may not be any symptoms for weeks, or even year after the bite but rabies can cause pain, fatigue, headache, fever, and irritability.
-If untreated, symptoms can progress to confusion, hallucinations, insomnia, seizures, and paralysis.
-Rabies is 100 percent fatal in humans, if left untreated.
+There may not be any symptoms for weeks or even years after the bite, but rabies can cause pain, fatigue, headache, fever and irritability.
+If untreated, symptoms can progress to confusion, hallucinations, insomnia, seizures and paralysis.
+Rabies is always fatal in humans if left untreated.

 Although rabies cases are rare in the United States, they are still common in other parts of the world such as Africa, Asia, and Central and South America.

 The rabies vaccine is made from inactivated rabies virus and can protect those at increased risk of rabies exposure, but it can also prevent the disease if it is given to a person after exposure to the virus.

 If you've been bitten by an animal and potentially exposed to rabies, clean the wound and seek medical attention to determine whether you should get the rabies vaccine.
 If a vaccination is required and you have not previously had the rabies vaccine, four doses are given (immediately, then on days 3, 7 and 14).
 If you've been vaccinated and are exposed to rabies, you only need two doses (immediately and day 3).
 An additional shot of Rabies Immune Globulin may also be necessary.

 For people traveling to rabies-prevalent areas, the three-dose vaccine series must be completed before travel.